google-research/deduplicate-text-datasets/README.md

 - You don't want to look at this code unless you're explicitly trying to reproduce our paper.

 Version 1.0.0 is complete restructuring of the code.
 IT IS NOT BACKWARDS COMPATIBLE.
 - The suffix array data structure is basically the only thing that remains unchanged (thanks to Andrew Gallant who actually understood how to write code).
-You won't need to re-generate the suffix array tables if you upgrade to this version.
+You won't need to re-generate the suffix array tables if you upgrade from 0.1 to 1.0.
 - The rust code now uses argument parsing, instead of relying on the order arguments are passed.
+So the CLI interface has changed.
+- Added one-line scripts to deduplicate a single file, or a TFDS dataset.
 - The intermediate data files have changed.
 This shouldn't matter unless you were looking at the internals of the code.
+If you were, then you *will* need to re-generate intermediate data files
+- The code is not entirely terrible to read, and has comments.

 # Approx Deduplication Results